 At the foot of Mount Fuji, Proximar is building the first land-based farm for Atlantic Salmon in Japan.
 The facility consists of two separate buildings, a Hatchery & Nursery where fish is raised from egg to ~100g and a Post Smolt Grow Out site where the fish is grown to harvest size of ~5kg.
 The production is based on a Recirculating Aquaculture System (RAS) provided by AquaMaof.

-The eggs are to be introduced to the facility in Q3 2022 and first harvest is expected in H1 2024.
+Operational startup of the facility was in October 2022 and first harvest is expected medio 2024.
 At full capacity, the Oyama fish farm is targeted to produce ~5 300 metric tonnes (HOG) of salmon per year.

 Is currently building the first fish farm for Atlantic salmon in Japan, at the foot of Mount Fuji, Oyama.
 The land-based facility, which will be completed in 2023, is expected to be serving fresh salmon to Japanese consumers from mid 2024.Learn more about our fish farm

 The land based production ensures high quality production and stable harvest volumes all-year round, with minimal use of water, electricity and additives.
 Proximity to the market enables us to deliver unparallelled freshness, without the need for air freight.
 Our production takes place in a fully closed environment with minimal environmental footprint, both locally and globally, securing a sustainable and safe product.Learn more about our fish sustainability